cuemacro/finmarketpy/README.md

 pip install git+https://github.com/cuemacro/finmarketpy.git
 ```

 But beforehand please make sure you have already installed both chartpy, findatapy and any other dependencies.
-In chartpy you will need to change the ChartConstants file (to add Plotly API key) and
+In chartpy you will need to change the chartconstants.py file (to add Plotly API key) and
-for findatapy, you will also need to change the DataConstants file to add the Quandl API (and possibly change other configuration settings there).
+for findatapy, you will also need to change the dataconstants.py file to add the Quandl API
+(and possibly change other configuration settings there or add a datacred.py file in the util folder,
+alternatively you will be prompted on your first run to input the API key which will be installed).

 ```
 pip install git+https://github.com/cuemacro/chartpy.git